fsulib/burroughs-encoding/elements-list.md

 This indicates some sort of editorial marker (often ones that cannot be represented by a character typed into the encoded document).
 These include arrows, carrots, connecting arcs to show deletions of spaces between words, etc.

+`<metamark>` will usually not take any attributes.
+However, if the metamark is being used to indicate an insertion, `<metamark function="insert">` should be used. `@rend` should only be used on `<metamark>` if the metamark is used to indicate that characters should be "closed up" (i.e. the space or characters in between should be removed).
+For this type of editorial mark, you `@rend` should take the values of `upconnect` (for close-up marks that only occur above the letters), `downconnect` (for close-up marks that only occur below the letters), and `updownconnect` (for close-up marks that occur above and below the letters).

 ### <unclear>

 This element is used to encode words and letters that cannot be easily read or whose readings are uncertain because of illegibility. `<unclear>` should always have an `@reason` attribute which indicates why the text is unclear.
 The values on reason are: